tak-o-kat/go-lito/README.md

 Currently go-lito uses the following technologies to store the data and display the data to the node runner:

-- Golang -> Go-lito is compiled on an x86_64 using Ubuntu
+- Golang -> Go-lito is compiled on an x86_64 using Ubuntu and Go 1.22

   - Used to continuously monitor the archive.node.log file
   - Captures all the archive logs when the archive file is rotated